dpzhang/scas_db/README.md

 python3 crawler.py '01/01/2016' '07/19/2017'
 ```

-* When scrapping, a Chrome browser would be oprned and the __Cygwin__ instance
+* When scrapping, a Chrome browser would be opened and the __Cygwin__ instance
 will also inform you of the scrapping progress.
-You can minimize the Chrome
-browser (it might pop up again, which is normal) or __Cygwin__ instance, but
-just dont close neither of the windows.
+Chrome browser would
+automatically maximize its window size by the program.
+If you do not want the
+browser to occupy your entire screen, you can minimize it to
+the task bar by clicking __``-''__ button on the top right cornor like most of
+windows programs.
+Typically every 40 mins, the current Chrome browser would
+quit and a new browser would be initiated.
+This is normal and is caused by
+website auto-logout.

 * After scrapping, go to <code>C:\Workdata</code>, you will see a new directory
 called <code>case_profiles</code>.
 Double-click to enter the directory, and you